 5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

-Having an emergency fund is a must for any financially independent adult.
+Having an emergency fund is a must for any financially responsible adult.
 These rules will help make sure that emergency fund is ready when you need it to be.

-An emergency fund may go by many names, but at its core, it’s an economic essential for anyone seeking financial independence.
+An emergency fund may go by many names, but at its core, it’s an economic essential for anyone seeking financial stability.
 The emergency fund—similar to, but not always the same as, an emergency safety net—is a cash cushion against financial hardships such as losing your job, getting evicted or getting in an accident; it’s the financial life preserver that keeps you afloat during rough patches.
+With the economic trials of 2020, emergency funds are getting more attention than ever, particularly as unemployment figures rise and more and more families turn to what savings they have to pay for essentials during challenging times.

 “When we think of an emergency fund, we simply want to make sure that someone has cash on hand for anything that’s unexpected,” says Lauren Anastasio, CFP at personal finance company SoFi.
 “Whether it’s a matter of getting you from one paycheck to the next, transitioning from that lifestyle of living paycheck to paycheck, or something a little more substantial, like the ability to support yourself should you lose your job, it really can serve in a variety of fashions.”